 But here we all are.
 The cruelty of New Year's resolutions is that, for one week a year, they help us confuse wishing for willpower.
 That probably helps explain the 8% of people whose resolutions succeed: they realize this and choose wishes they'll be able to follow through later.

-Pretend you have to budget your wanting.
+Pretend you have to "budget" your wanting.
 What do you want most?
-Focus your energies on two goals, not twelve—and realize this might mean you save certain goals for next year.
+Focus your energies on two goals, not twelve—and realize this might mean you have to save certain goals for next year.

 And however much this question might annoy some of you: how do you quantify when you've gotten what you want?
 If you're saving money, how much?
 If you're losing weight (or gaining muscle), what's your target number?
 If you're improving your relationships or habits, which ones and why?